 The iPP320 should be configured to obtain an IP address on the network which in-turn is entered into the talech register so that the application can communicate with the reader.
 Once the reader is verified to be working, talech recommends setting a static IP address to prevent potential loss of connectivity to the reader if the IP address ever changes (which happens regularly when the reader is configured with DHCP).

 During bootup, the screen will display copyright information.
-At this screen, enter 2634, Green button on the pin-pad.

 When successful, the reader will display "Press F For Menu".
 If the pin-pad continues to boot to the 'Welcome' screen, reboot the reader and try again.

 To reboot, hold the # + Red button until the screen blanks.

 Within the menu, use the arrow keys, number keys, green key (select) and red key (back) to navigate.

 Note : If you're using an iPP320 before the Commerce SDK Update , then you'll choose 1 for Ethernet.

 From the Comm.
 Type menu, press the Red Button to return to the Communication menu.
 Then:

 Return to the previous menu by pressing the Red Button.
 Then:

 Return to the previous menu by pressing the Red Button again.
 Then: